getodk/docs/odk1-src/aggregate-data-access.rst

 Google Spreadsheets
 ~~~~~~~~~~~~~~~~~~~~~~~

 Spreadsheets is Google’s cloud-hosted spreadsheet solution.
 Multimedia files are represented by including standard web links to the files.
 Repeats are also represented with links to the underlying data.
 All metadata is preserved.
-Spreadsheets has a 400,000 cell limit, above which errors will be reported.
+Spreadsheets has a 2 million cell limit, above which errors will be reported.
 Spreadsheets also has an API that can be used to export/publish data.

 .. warning::